All Episodes

 So that's the terrific news.

-A fiscal cliff deal is emerging even as we speak.
+A fiscal cliff deal is emerging, even as we speak.

-Uh let's go to uh Alan in Rockford, Illinois.
+Let's go to Alan in Rockford, Illinois.

-Alan, you're live on the Rush Limbaugh show this New Year's Eve.
+Alan, you're live on the Rush Limbaugh Show this New Year's Eve.

 Great to have you with us.

-Happy New Year, Mark, how are you today?
+Happy New Year, Mark.

 Happy New Year to you.